 In Malawi, work is in progress on a new road which will provide an important link between the Shire highlands and the fertile Shire river valley in the country's southern region.

-In Malawi, work is in progress on a new road which will provide an important link between the Shire highlands and the fertile Shire river valley in the country's southern region.
+Background: In Malawi, work is in progress on a new road which will provide an important link between the Shire highlands and the fertile Shire river valley in the country's southern region.
 It is one of four major road projects involving a total investment of 35.5 million kwachas (about 41 million US dollars).

 SYNOPSIS: The road is being built between Blantyre, Malawi's commercial centre, and Chikwawa, 25 miles (39 Kilometres) to the south.